About Central School Project

 CSP Board and Staff

 The Central School Project Board is composed of the 20 artist members of the organization.
-The Board officers include David Sherman, President; Monte Surratt, Vice-President; Jennifer Harris, Treasurer; and Laurie McKenna, Secretary.
+The Board officers include Laurie McKenna, President; Monte Surratt, Vice-President; Jennifer Harris, Treasurer; and Pam Blunt, Secretary.

 The Central School Project members bring a wide range of experience in a variety of artistic fields, including visual, spoken, dramatic, musical, cinematic, and architectural arts, among others.
 They have received various distinctions, for example, a CSP poet was the 2002 Tucson Poetry Festival winner, a CSP filmmaker was featured in the Whitney Biennial, a CSP sculptor was a Pittsburg Children's Museum Visiting Artist, and a CSP multimedia artist was artist-in-residence at Atelier Kramer Universitat Kunst Kassel.
 Moreover, many members are tenured university art educators, with one member having twice received the Andrew Mellon Faculty Enrichment Grant.